kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 ### Environment description

-We can use HCO both on [minikube]({% post_url 2019-04-17-HCO-minikube %}) and also on Openshift 4.
+We can use HCO both on minikube and also on Openshift 4.
 We will be using Openshift 4 for HCO in this Blog.

+**Note**: All the commands for installing HCO on minikube will remain the same as documented below, please follow the link [Install_HCO_minikube](https://kubevirt.io//quickstart_minikube/) install minikube by adjusting the memory to your requirement(atleast 4GiB of RAM is recommended).

 ## Deploying HCO on Openshift 4 Cluster.